kanthaus/kanthaus.online/user/pages/25.governance/10.constitution/default.en.md

 1. A Guest should be evaluated (§6.) as soon as possible after two weeks (14 days).
 At their evaluation they may request to—
   1. continue as a Guest, or
   1. progress to Volunteer.
-1. A person ceases to be a Guest if they progress to Volunteer.
+1. A person ceases to be a Guest if they leave the space or progress to Volunteer.

 <a name="volunteer"></a>